 Get into a routine

-Many KDs are based on a specific ratio of calories consumed, e.g., 80% of calories from fat, 10% from protein, 10% from carbs.
-An easier way to do this is called the “Modified Atkins Diet” which restricts carbs but allows for liberty with protein and fat.
-For an anticancer ketogenic diet, it is important to keep protein restricted because protein can increase insulin and can be converted into glucose when consumed above a moderate amount.
-So a good rule of thumb is to keep carbohydrate intake to around 20 grams per day and protein around 1 gram per kg of body weight.
-Fat can always be eaten to satiety (fullness).
-This, of course, can be adjusted with your dietitian.
+Many therapeutic KDs are based on a specific ratio of calories consumed, e.g., 80% of calories from fat, 10% from protein, 10% from carbs.
+There are less restrictive versions (like the “Modified Atkins Diet”) that restricts carbs but allow for liberty with protein and fat.
+To achieve nutritional ketosis, it’s important to keep protein moderate because protein can increase insulin and can be converted into glucose when consumed above a moderate amount.
+So our rule of thumb was to keep carbohydrate intake to around 20 grams per day and protein around 1.5 grams per kg of body weight.
+Fat could always be eaten to satiety (fullness).
+We know that many parents can easily adjust these ratios with their dietitian.

 Stay as whole-foods as possible

 KetoCal is a shake that most hospitals use to induce and sometimes maintain ketosis.
 While some kids might need to start on KetoCal, the KD can be maintained through the use of whole foods.
 Because fats are such an important part of the KD, it is crucial to consume high-quality fats: olive, avocado, and coconut oil, grass-fed butter and heavy cream.
 We also payed close attention to quality, amount, and timing of protein.
 We aimed for unprocessed, whole animal protein, but didn’t completely remove processed meats like deli meat and sausage; we just aimed to limit these.
 We also tried as much as possible to purchase grass-fed meat and pasture-raised chicken and eggs, but this proved to be very expensive.
 We think the science suggests that these animal proteins sources are the best but that the most important factor is aiming for whole, unprocessed animal protein.

 Stock up on the staples of a healthy KD